freezer333/ramapo/source/courses/cmps364/index.md

 The second segment of the semester is focused on SQL and query design.
 We will use the SQLite database through the Python programming language.

-The third portion of the class is dedicated to a variety of different technologies related to data representation, storage, and retieval.
+The third portion of the class is dedicated to a variety of different technologies related to data representation, storage, and retrieval.
 This includes JSON and MongoDB, and the Redis key-store database.

 While the course will include discussions on database security, data protection, and administration, the primary focus of the course is software development using databases.